-Citizen helps people stay safe and informed by notifying people of relevant, nearby crimes and emergency incidents in real-time.
-In addition to providing incident alerts, Citizen also allows users to live stream video or share information about incidents via chat, in an effort to promote community transparency.
+Citizen helps you stay safe and informed by notifying you of relevant, nearby 911 incidents in real-time.
+In addition to providing incident alerts, Citizen also allows you to live stream video or share information about incidents via chat, in an effort to promote community transparency.

-Are Citizen users able to report crimes within the app?
+Are Citizen users able to report Crimes in the app?

-No, all criminal activity reported by Citizen is the result of real 911 calls received by emergency services.
+No, all incidents reported by Citizen are the result of real 911 calls received by emergency services.